jackcruden/MDDN352/README.md

 # MDDN352: Mobile Media

-A website proposing Weather Lad, a concept for an interactive weaether companion.
+A website proposing Weather Lad, a concept for an interactive weather companion.